sandervandevelde/uwp-iot-device/UwpToIotHub.md

     }
     ```

-4. We have defined the Telemetry class whick will hold a water level value.
-The level will be send to the IoT Hub using the method.
-The telemetry is converted to Json.
+4. We have defined the Telemetry class which will hold a water level value.
+The random levels are sent to the IoT Hub using the method.
+The telemetry is converted to JSON.
 5. `Open` the file named 'MainPage.xaml'.
 The empty page will be shown both in a visual editor and a textual 'XAML' editor
 6. The page contains one component, a grid.
 But that is merely a container for other visual components
 7. In the XAML editor, within the grid, `add`